tardate/LittleCodingKata/tools/ai/ideogram/README.md

 # #364 Ideogram AI

-A quick review and test drive of ideogram.ai.
+A quick review and test drive of ideogram.ai text to image model.

 ## Notes